aharpt/gulp-basic-library/README.md

  3. Added autoprefixer for advanced CSS features such as flexbox, transitions, etc.

 ### For Javascript
-1. javascript sourcemaps
-2. javascript concatenation
+1. javascript concatenation
-3. javascript minification
+2. javascript minification

 ### Browsersync
 1. automatically creates a web server to view your site